coderaiser/cloudcmd/HELP.md

 Server
 ---------------
-Standard practices say no non-root process gets to talk to the Internet on a port less than 1024.
-Anyway I suggest you to start Cloud Commander as non-root.
-How it could be solved?
-There is a couple easy and fast ways.
-One of them is port forwarding.
+Standard practices dictate that no non-root process get to talk to the internet on a port less than 1024.
+Despite this, **I suggest you start Cloud Commander as a non-root process**.
+How can we get around this limitation?
+There's a couple of fast & easy ways.
+One of them is port forwarding:

 ### Iptables